Aspects of Jesus

 ever been so ungracious as to forbid Man the fruit from a mere tree?
 Has

 God become more "Christlike" down through the ages?

-life ever have been anything but a pure gift
+Why should life EVER have been anything but a PURE and unalloyed gift of grace?

 1. Why should God need to be obeyed?
 Why should